CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 6.md

 # Exercise 6: Manage Copilot

-You can assign or remove Microsoft 365 Copilot licenses for users in your tenant through the Microsoft 365 Admin Center.
+This exercise guides you through the process of managing Microsoft 365 Copilot licenses for users in your tenant through the Microsoft 365 Admin Center.
+You'll learn how to assign and remove licenses, manage Microsoft 365 Copilot services, and configure public web content access.
+Understanding these operations is crucial for the efficient utilization and management of Copilot in your organization.

-## Task 1: Managing Microsoft 365 Copilot Licenses in Admin Center
+## Task 1: Managing Microsoft 365 Copilot Licenses in Admin Center (Read Only)

 ### Task 1.1: Assign Copilot licenses to the user